 "Azinger and Corey understood something needed to change and we didn't catch on soon enough.
 Give Paul credit for waking us up and then Corey for giving me a leg up.
 Because of them, there's structure now.
 Instead of [Tom] Watson calling me for advice on how many ping-pong tables we need in the team room, the PGA has that handled ahead of time.
 The captains can focus on what needs to be done to, as Phil Mickelson puts it, 'to give the team the best chance they can to succeed.
 Give them everything they need to be successful.'"

 Speaking of Mickelson, don't let the fact that he's never been a "vice captain" in title fool you.
 He is, undoubtedly, the team's "player-captain," if you will.

 Mickelson has played on a record 11 consecutive teams and is well-placed to make a run at his 12th in 2018.
-Remarkably, the five-time major champion as made all 11 teams he's played on automatically, as in, not ever once having to rely on a captain's pick.
+Remarkably, the five-time major champion made 11 teams he's played on automatically.

 With all his experience, Mickelson commands the respect of fellow players as well as captains.

 "Phil carries a lot of weight," he said.
 "We rely on him to be the leader.
 We know he's going to say the right thing, do the right thing.
 Bring a cool story or a cool gift and bring young guys under his wing and explain things.
 We can count on him to say something silly and take the pressure off the other guys and put it on himself instead of them.
 He's the leader and he will flat-out tell you, 'I'm going to play great, put me in there,' and he does.
 We have two of the best minds in the game with Tiger and Phil and I think we finally figured out how to harness that and pass it on to the players.
 Phil relishes the role.
 He loves the compete, loves playing with a partner, being a leader and passing to the next generation.
 His contribution is huge."